Education Research Current About VU Amsterdam NL

 Language requirements:

-Students with a HBO degree (in Dutch) must take an English Language Test, unless you qualify for an exemption of this requirement or by proven proficiency during the interview.
-Check the requirements and exemptions on the webpage.
+Students with a HBO degree (in Dutch) must take an English Language Test, if requested, unless you qualify for an exemption of this requirement or by proven proficiency during the assessment procedure.
+Check the further requirements and exemptions on the webpage.

 You can also submit the result of the English language test after you have been conditionally accepted, the deadline for submitting the test result is August 31st.
 Please send a scan of your test result to toelating.beta@vu.nl.
 For more information see under the heading ‘Application with a Dutch degree’ below.